jstn-ck/Timeu/README.md

-# An Electron Timetracking app built with react and typescript.
+# An Electron Timetracking app built with React and Typescript.

 ## Author: Justin Kanwischer
 ### Status: WIP